B1. Parking Accounts

-Public parking is monitored for parking enforcement by Campus Parking Services using the PayByPhone mobile enforcement app.
+Public parking is monitored for parking enforcement by Campus Parking Services using the T2 Systems mobile enforcement app.

 Permit parking is available for use during posted hours of operations typically for a fixed parking fee paid in advance on a monthly basis with in-and-out privileges in some instances.
-Permit parking may be purchased online or in person at the Campus Parking Services office.
+Permit parking may be purchased online.

 Only one registered vehicle may be parked in permit parking at a time.
 Parking more than one registered vehicle concurrently on University property is not permitted, unless the other registered vehicle is parked in public parking and the applicable public parking fee has been paid.

 B5.1.
 Yellow Zone Permit Parking: Value Perimeter Parking